TenDaysOfClojure/hiccup-server-components/README.md

 - [`->html-file`](https://tendaysofclojure.github.io/hiccup-server-components-api-docs/ten-d-c.hiccup-server-components.core.html#var--.3Ehtml-file) Takes a `file-path` and `hiccup-data`, that can include component references, and saves the generated HTML to the given `file-path`.

-- [`component->html`](https://tendaysofclojure.github.io/hiccup-server-components-api-docs/ten-d-c.hiccup-server-components.core.html#var-component-.3Ehtml) Provides the convenience of not needing to construct hiccup data by generating HTML of a component with the given `component-element-name`.
+- [`component->html`](https://tendaysofclojure.github.io/hiccup-server-components-api-docs/ten-d-c.hiccup-server-components.core.html#var-component-.3Ehtml) Generates and returns HTML of a component with the given `component-element-name`.

-- [`component->html-file`](https://tendaysofclojure.github.io/hiccup-server-components-api-docs/ten-d-c.hiccup-server-components.core.html#var-component-.3Ehtml-file) Provides the convenience of not needing to construct hiccup data by generating HTML of a component with the given `component-element-name` and saving the output to the given `file-path`.
+- [`component->html-file`](https://tendaysofclojure.github.io/hiccup-server-components-api-docs/ten-d-c.hiccup-server-components.core.html#var-component-.3Ehtml-file) Generates the HTML of a component with the given `component-element-name` and saves the output to the given `file-path`.

 See [API docs](https://tendaysofclojure.github.io/hiccup-server-components-api-docs/ten-d-c.hiccup-server-components.core.html) for details.